elotl/milpa-apps/elasticsearch/README.md

 ## Introduction

 Logging is a vital component of any production system.
 Milpa makes it easy to collect application and system logs, ship them to a centralized logging server and visualize those logs for further analysis and alerting.
-In this tutorial we'll use Milpa, [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Beats](https://www.elastic.co/products/beats) and [Kibana](https://www.elastic.co/products/kibana) to quickly build out the logging infrastrucuture for a Milpa cluster.
+In this tutorial we'll use Milpa, [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Beats](https://www.elastic.co/products/beats) and [Kibana](https://www.elastic.co/products/kibana) to easily build out the logging infrastrucuture for a Milpa cluster.
 Along the way, we'll demonstrate how to setup local disk storage (Instance Store) on a virtual machine for fast and cost effective storage of logging data.

 ### Step 1: Install Milpa